 Window time for Antigen Test (p24 test) is approximately 16 days.
 By this time HIV produces sufficient antigens (p24 proteins) to show up conclusively in a test.

 The “Window period” for an Antibody Test (ELISA) is 25 days.
 By this time the host body can produce the HIV antibodies in sufficient quantity to reflect in an antibody test.

 WARNING: The window period doesn’t indicate the capacity to infect others.
 Anybody with HIV present inside the body is quite capable of infecting others in case of intimate contact or needle sharing.

-An early detection is the only hope to prevent a HIV infection from turning into AIDS.
+An early detection is the only hope to prevent an HIV infection from turning into AIDS.
 As per HIV statistics, 1 individual in every 5 infected with HIV is unaware of the infection.
-These 20% not only pose a risk of infecting others but also they are in a great risk as far as their own well being is concerned.
+These 20% not only pose a risk of infecting others but also they are at a great risk as far as their own well being is concerned.